kubediag/kubediag/docs/design/commonevent-trigger.md

 ```

 It's worth noting that we can't define any refer labels in common event trigger beacuse CommonEventFormat struct does not contain any filed other than PD-CEF fileds.
 So the nodeName of diagnosis will be created is determined in trigger resourece, the nodeName is necessary.

+#### Additional details

+1. commonEventer struct is defined so taht We can configure manually whether to enable this common events like alertmanager events and kubernetes events.
+Also a logger member to log message, a client for interacting with Kubernetes API servers and a cache for reading instances.
+2. the state of the object needs to be updated If a common event object already exists in the cluster.
+The common event will also be triggered.

 ## Implement